Power diagrams and Morse Theory: From Morse poset to a discrete vector field

 Here, the inequality is strict.
 The closest point is unique, because $\CH(\gamma_1\cup\gamma_2)$ is convex.

 For the reasons explained in the proof of lemma \ref{thm:downreason} we have

 The same identity holds with $\gamma_1$ and $\gamma_2$ exchanged, thus:

 Putting \eqref{eq:11} and \eqref{eq:13} together we get the desired result. \end{proof} Lemma \ref{sec:from-morse-poset-4} says that to each $\Up(\alpha)$ appearing in the $V$-path we can associate a number, and passing from one $\Up(\alpha)$ to another that number strictly decreases.
 Hence we can not have a closed $V$-path.
-The proof of theorem \ref{sec:from-morse-poset} is complete. \begin{remark} We are not entirely satisfied with the proof of our main theorem.
-What is lost in the proof is a direct relation between $g$ and the discrete Morse function that gives the discrete vectorfield we construct.
-We tried using $\alpha\rightarrow\sup_{x\in\CH(\alpha)}g(x)$ as a function on the coherent triangulation but this approach did not give the desired results. \end{remark} \begin{remark} We were neither entirely satisfied with discrete Morse theory, because it seems to be ill equipped for dealing with polyhedral collapses: our vectorfield is not unique.
-The non-uniqueness only lies in the choice of the arrows possible in $\Up(\alpha)$.
-One could also try to develop a generalization of discrete Morse theory in order to include polyhedral collapses. \end{remark}
+The proof of theorem \ref{sec:from-morse-poset} is complete.